Zelenskyy says progress made on reaching an agreement with the U.S. on rare minerals deal

-KYIV, Ukraine — (AP) — A contentious U.S. proposal that would have seen $500 billion worth of profits from Ukrainian rare minerals given to the United States as compensation for its wartime assistance to Kyiv has been taken off the table, President Volodymyr Zelenskyy said on Sunday, a sign the two sides may be drawing closer to an agreement.
+KYIV, Ukraine — (AP) — A contentious Trump administration proposal to allow $500 billion worth of profits from Ukrainian rare earth minerals to go the U.S. as compensation for its wartime assistance to Kyiv has been taken off the table, President Volodymyr Zelenskyy said Sunday, indicating a more equitable deal is in the works.

+Zelenskyy had earlier declined a U.S. draft agreement on exploitation of his country's valuable minerals such as lithium used in the aerospace, defense and nuclear industries because it did not contain security guarantees and came with the $500 billion price tag.

-"As of today, as of this evening, the question of $500 billion is no longer there," Zelenskyy said during a news conference at a forum of government officials in Kyiv marking the three-year anniversary of Russia's full-scale invasion of Ukraine.
+"The question of $500 billion is no longer there," Zelenskyy told a news conference at a forum of government officials in Kyiv marking the three-year anniversary of Russia's full-scale invasion of Ukraine.

-U.S. officials under President Donald Trump have pressured Zelenskyy to sign a deal allowing the U.S. access to Ukrainian rare earth minerals as a form of compensation for the assistance the U.S has provided Ukraine to defend itself against Russia's invasion.

-Zelenskyy had earlier declined a draft agreement with the U.S. on mineral exploitation because it did not contain security guarantees and came with a $500 billion price tag.

-On Sunday, he said that considering aid to Ukraine as a debt to be repaid would be a “Pandora's box” that would set a precedent requiring Kyiv to reimburse all its backers.
+The Ukrainian leader said considering aid as a debt to be repaid would be a “Pandora's box” that would set a precedent requiring Kyiv to reimburse all its backers.

 “We do not recognize the debt," Zelenskyy said.
 "It will not be in the final format of the agreement.”

+No further details were given on the state of negotiations.
+Ukraine has insisted on security guarantees that it needs to deter any potential Russian aggression in the future.

-Trump’s special envoy to the Middle East, Steve Witkoff, said on CNN’s “State of the Union” Sunday that he expects a deal this week on allowing the U.S. to play a greater role in exploiting valuable Ukrainian minerals such as lithium and other substances used in the aerospace, defense and nuclear industries.
+Trump’s special envoy to the Middle East, Steve Witkoff, said on CNN’s “State of the Union” that he expects a deal this week allowing the U.S. to play a greater role in exploiting Ukraine's mineral resources.

-Treasury Secretary Scott Bessent told the Fox News Channel on Sunday that the administration's minerals plan was to create a U.S.-Ukraine partnership, calling it a “win-win.”
+Treasury Secretary Scott Bessent told the Fox News Channel the administration's minerals plan was to create a U.S.-Ukraine partnership, calling it a “win-win.”

 “We make money if the Ukrainian people make money,” Bessent said.